What is a Deferred DUI Sentencing?

 Additionally, some prosecutors will condition a reduction from a DUI charge on the defense not seeking a deferred sentence.
 Finally, a deferred sentence granted on a lesser offense will not be acknowledged by the DOL and the charge will stay on the driving record.

 There is no reason not to request a deferred sentence when legitimately able to do so.
 If successful it will allow a person to lawfully say that she has not been convicted of that crime.
 A person need not worry about going through the unpredictable hassle of the expungement process.
 It keeps an otherwise marred criminal record clean.
 To best position oneself for an eventual deferred sentence, review our DUI Self Help Guide and contact one of our Seattle DUI attorneys as soon as possible.
 We are very knowledgeable about the courts and judges who are friendly to the concept of a deferred sentence.

-NOTE: A deferred sentence is NOT a deferred prosecution.
+It is important to note that a deferred sentence is NOT the same as a deferred prosecution.
 These are two completely different concepts and only share the term “deferred” in common.
-Review ourDeferred Prosecution section for more information.